-Deborah Rogal joined the Photographs Department at Swann Galleries in 2006, and since 2014 has served as the department's Associate Director.
+Deborah Rogal joined the Photographs Department at Swann Galleries in 2006, and since 2020 has served as the department's Director.

 Her love of vernacular photography has resulted in a burgeoning collection of snapshots and a filled-to-capacity bookshelf--an occupational hazard.